Preyfix/grpc-puzzle-kweekend-2021/README.md

 # grpc-puzzle-kweekend-2021
 A gRPC server has been deployed to GCP on below host address and port.
-Given the address and proto file in this repo, figure out the FinalSecret!
+Given the address and proto file in this repo, figure out the secret PIN code to open the treasure chest!

-host = grpc-puzzle-pvufxpciqa-lz.a.run.app
+host = grpc-puzzle-kweekend-2021-pvufxpciqa-lz.a.run.app
 port = 443

 To get started faster, seek inspiration in these example gRPC projects: